brorb/710-wiki/README.md

 			"windowSize": 24,
 			"totalMessages": 5
 		},
-		"timestamp": "2025-10-30T18:22:11.000Z"
+		"timestamp": "2025-10-30T18:22:11.000Z",
+		"channel": "web"
 	},
 	"priority": "medium",
 	"sections": 18,
 	"creativeMode": false,
-	"captchaToken": "optional-recaptcha-token"
+	"captchaToken": "optional-recaptcha-token",
+	"channel": "web"
 }
 ```

 - `conversationId` echoes whatever the server last returned.
 The client sends `null` until the service supplies a stable ID, letting the backend resume threads.
 - `question` always mirrors the latest user turn.
 The backend can ignore it when `messages` ends with a user role, but the field is present for explicit validation.
 - `messages` contains only `user` and `assistant` roles.
+Pending placeholders are stripped before the request payload is assembled.
 The list is truncated to the newest `maxHistory` turns _before_ appending the fresh user prompt, so the backend sees at most `maxHistory + 1` entries.
 - `metadata.origin` derives from `window.location.hostname`. `metadata.path` and `metadata.url` capture the current page; `metadata.article` repeats the article title/slug taken from Quartz frontmatter, and `metadata.history` mirrors the snapshot of the local transcript.
 We do not collect the client IP on the frontend; supply it at the edge if needed.
 - `metadata.history` exposes the snapshot of the local transcript: how many turns are included (`includedMessages`), the configured window (`windowSize`), and how many total messages exist client-side (`totalMessages`, including system/error entries).
 - `metadata.timestamp` is generated in UTC ISO-8601 format for logging and rate limiting.